Hatfield College, Durham: Hatfield Day

 Hatfield Day is a day of festivities held every June to celebrate the end of exams.
 Traditions include 'Storming the Castle', in which Hatfield students wake up early to rush the courtyard of University College and sing college songs.

-By the 1980s Hatfield Day was 'not an occasion to which children or maiden aunts could be invited'.
+By the 1980s Hatfield Day was "not an occasion to which children or maiden aunts could be invited".
 Problems included offensive student pranks, vandalism, and an inability to contain events within the confines of the college.
 Arrests were not unknown.
 The Hatfield Day of 1984 required County Durham Fire Brigade to extinguish a fire set by a student.

-With the admission of female undergraduates, Hatfield Day became notably 'less coarse' as women members of JCR now 'exerted an influence' on behaviour.
+With the admission of female undergraduates, Hatfield Day became notably "less coarse" as women members of JCR now "exerted an influence" on behaviour.

 Songs

 The college song was formerly Green Grow the Rushes, O. It was replaced in 1952 with a surprising selection: 'If I Should Plant a Tiny Seed of Love' by Ballard Macdonald.
-This 'mournful Edwardian ballad' came to be the 'rallying song of an increasingly macho Hatfield'.
+This "mournful Edwardian ballad" came to be the "rallying song of an increasingly macho Hatfield".

 As of 2012, other long-established college songs included Two Little Boys, Jerusalem, and Swing Low, Sweet Chariot.

 Student body

-As of the 2017/18 academic year, Hatfield College has a population of 1,339 students.
-There are 1,007 full-time undergraduates and 3 part-time undergraduates.
-Postgraduate figures include 55 students on full-time postgraduate research programs and 111 studying for full-time postgraduate taught programs, plus a further 94 part-time postgraduate students (research and taught) as well as 69 distance learning students.
+As of the 2025/26 academic year, Hatfield College had 1,298 full-time student members.
+Of these, 400 students lived on-site.